-- 1. Once the data are obtained (dependencies of type 1) based on numerical calculations of the circuit according to Figure 7, the torsion displacement of any element can be determined.
-In this case, the stiffness of the transverse rods of the cross-rod system (see Figures 2, 3, 6) is selected depending on the depth along the length of the element from its end, which is easy to do in a fairly simple calculation program. - 2.
+- 1. Having once obtained data (dependencies of type 1) based on numerical calculations of the circuit according to Figure 7, we can determine the torsion displacement of any element.
+In this case, the stiffness of the transverse rods of the cross-rod system (see Figure 2, 3, 6) is selected depending on the depth along the length of the element from its end, which is easy to do in a fairly simple calculation program. - 2.
 As mentioned above, with a phased "advance" from the end of the element into its depth by considering one step l of the transverse rods, the system of equations is much smaller. - 3.
-The proposed method of rod approximation allows calculating rods of any cross section. - 4.
+The proposed method of rod approximation allows you to calculate the rods of any cross section. - 4.
 The proposed method easily solves the problem of calculating not only torsion, but also bending with torsion.
-To do this, not only $Mt_i$ torques are applied at the end of the element (see Figure 5, 6), but also bending moments, as well as longitudinal forces. - 5.
-The calculation method allows using any dependencies of the deformation diagram of materials, because in nonlinear calculation in each longitudinal or transverse rod, its rigidity parameters can be separately changed by any known methods for calculating reinforced concrete rod elements. - 6.
-The technique makes it possible to rely on torsion for elements with torques distributed at their end, distributed in any way, including under the action of a moment on part of the cross section, which is practically not possible using classical methods of elasticity theory [9], in which it is assumed that shear stresses are evenly distributed over the end section. - 7.
+To do this, not only Mt_i torques are applied at the end of the element (see Figure 5, 6), but also bending moments, as well as longitudinal forces. - 5.
+The calculation method allows you to use any dependencies of the deformation diagram of materials, because in nonlinear calculation in each longitudinal or transverse rod, its rigidity parameters can be separately changed by any known methods for calculating reinforced concrete rod elements. - 6.
+The technique makes it possible to rely on torsion for elements with torques distributed at their end, distributed in any way, including under the action of a moment on part of the cross section, which is practically not possible using classical methods of elasticity theory [10], in which it is assumed that shear stresses are evenly distributed over the end section. - 7.
 The calculation procedure is simple enough to clarify by taking into account the moments relative to the coordinate axes.
 Moreover, in each section, six component forces should be taken into account (besides the forces considered here along the axes, there are also moments relative to the coordinate axes).